Land of Mine

 Land of Mine (Under sandet) is a 2015 Danish historical war drama film directed by Martin Zandvliet.
 It was shown in the Platform section of the 2015 Toronto International Film Festival.
 It was selected and nominated for the Best Foreign Language Film category at the 89th Academy Awards.

-The film is inspired by real events when over 1.3 million German landmines were cleared from Denmark's shores and fields from May to September 1945 and tells a story of German prisoners of war ordered to clear land mines after World War II.
+The film is inspired by real events when over 1.3 million German landmines were cleared from Denmark's shores and fields from May to September 1945 and tells a story of German prisoners of war ordered to clear land mines after World War II in the German Mine Sweeping Administration.
 It is estimated that more than 2,000 soldiers including a number of teenagers, under the command of Danish officers, removed mines.
 149 of them lost their lives during the five months of mine clearing, 165 were severely wounded and 167 lightly wounded.
 The removal was part of a controversial agreement between the German Commander General Georg Lindemann, the Danish Government and the British Armed Forces, under which German soldiers with experience in defusing mines would be in charge of clearing the mine fields.
 In retrospect, this activity has been condemned as a war crime since it violated the Geneva Convention of 1929, which states in Article 32 that no prisoner of war must be forced to participate in dangerous or unhealthy labour.